clickIT-Org/.github/profile/README.md

 # clickIT Organization Profile

-Welcome to **clickIT-Org** - Your Technology Partner for Digital Excellence
+Welcome to **clickIT-Org** - Your Technology Partner for Digital Excellence.

 ## 🎯 About Us